yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 This document proposes a solution to the above problem that involves the use of short-term certificates with a DNO’s name on them, and a scheme for handling the naming delegation from the DNO to the CDN.
 The generated short-term credentials are automatically renewed by an ACME Certification Authority (CA) and routinely rotated by the CDN on its edge cache servers.
 The DNO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and let the certificate expire shortly after.

-Using short-term certificates makes revocation cheap and effective [TODO REF] in case of key compromise or of termination of the delegation; seamless certificate issuance and renewal enable the level of workflow automation that is expected in todays’ cloud environments.
-Also, compared to other keyless-TLS solutions ({{I-D.cairns-tls-session-key-interface}}, {{I-D.erb-lurk-rsalg}}), the proposed approach doesn’t suffer from scalability issues or increase in connection setup latency, while requiring virtually no changes to existing COTS caching software in order to work.
+Using short-term certificates makes revocation cheap and effective {{Topalovic}} {{I-D.iab-web-pki-problems}} in case of key compromise or of termination of the delegation; seamless certificate issuance and renewal enable the level of workflow automation that is expected in todays’ cloud environments.
+Also, compared to other keyless-TLS solutions {{I-D.cairns-tls-session-key-interface}} {{I-D.erb-lurk-rsalg}}, the proposed approach doesn’t suffer from scalability issues or increase in connection setup latency, while requiring virtually no changes to existing COTS caching software in order to work.

-(see section 3.2.1 of {{I-D.iab-web-pki-problems}}).

 # Conventions used in this document